 4. Demographics targeting

-This type of audience personalisation sees brands using the first person data they hold (or purchased third person data) to plan, and create specific messages.
+This type of audience personalization sees brands using the first-person data they hold (or purchased third-party data) to plan and create specific messages.
 It means taking the same product and offer, and producing ads that target specific demographics.
 For example, within travel, demographic groups will have very different reasons for visiting a holiday destination, when compared to one another.

-Behavioural prospecting focuses on targeting users, via personalised ad creatives, who are either researching or interested in specific things.
-It determines ad placement using cookies that are tracking a user.
-This provides advertisers with personalised information on a viewer and can be used to create a digital profile – often created without the user’s knowledge.
+Behavioral prospecting focuses on targeting users, via personalized ad creatives, who are either researching or interested in specific things.
+It determines ad placement using cookies that track a user.
+This provides advertisers with personalized information on a viewer and can be used to create a digital profile – often created without the user’s knowledge.

-Note: Since legislation such as the General Data Protection Regulation (GDPR) in Europe, and the California Consumer Privacy Act (CCPA) came into play, as well as restrictions on cookie usage in browsers (e.g. ITP) the era of easy behavioural prospecting ceased.
+Note: Since legislation such as the General Data Protection Regulation (GDPR) in Europe, and the California Consumer Privacy Act (CCPA) came into play, as well as restrictions on cookie usage in browsers (e.g. ITP), the era of easy behavioral prospecting ceased.

 6. Contextual targeting